Racum/rust-djangohashers/README.md

 ## Compatibility

-DjangoHashers passes all relevant unit tests from Django 1.4 to 5.2 (and beta of 5.3), there is even a [line-by-line translation](https://github.com/Racum/rust-djangohashers/blob/master/tests/django.rs) of [tests/auth_tests/test_hashers.py](https://github.com/django/django/blob/e403f22/tests/auth_tests/test_hashers.py).
+DjangoHashers passes all relevant unit tests from Django 1.4 to 5.2 (and betas up to 6.1), there is even a [line-by-line translation](https://github.com/Racum/rust-djangohashers/blob/master/tests/django.rs) of [tests/auth_tests/test_hashers.py](https://github.com/django/django/blob/e403f22/tests/auth_tests/test_hashers.py).

 What is **not** covered: